-Starting with Flow 2.0 we don't plan to release tar or zip archives anymore (unless you convince us that this is a bad idea).
-Instead, you can install and upgrade through the simple composer commands.
+You can install and upgrade Flow 2.0 through the simple composer commands.
 Even if you have never used Composer before, does it get any simpler than this?

-This will fetch the latest release of the base distribution having a minimum stability of "beta" (which is 2.0.0 beta 3 at the time of writing).
-Then it install all requirements (including the "dev" requirements) recursively.
+This will fetch the 2.0 version of the base distribution into a folder "flow-base".
+Then it installs all requirements (including the "dev" requirements) recursively.

 Upgrading later is done by one command executed inside your project folder.